jruels/tf-dev/labs/aap-inventory-creds-ad-hoc/index.md

 ## Challenge Lab: Ad Hoc Commands

 Run an ad-hoc command to make sure the package `tmux` is installed on the host.
-If unsure, consult the documentation either via the web UI as shown above or by running `ansible-doc yum` on your AAP control host.
+If unsure, consult the documentation either via the web UI, as shown above, or by running `ansible-doc yum` on your AAP control host.